 How to Enroll

-JCPS offers a wide range of programs for students from 3 years old through grade twelve.
-Early Childhood Programs (available for students ages 3 and 4) prepare children socially, physically, emotionally, and educationally for elementary school.
+JCPS offers a wide range of programs for students from 4 years old through grade twelve.
+Early Childhood Programs (available for students age 4) prepare children socially, physically, emotionally, and educationally for elementary school.
 Full-day, half-day, and home-based programs are available.
 Some programs are free.
 Others are tuition-based.

 Elementary schools, which serve kindergarten through fifth-grade students, are grouped into clusters of five to eight schools.
-Each student’s cluster is determined by his or her home address.
+Each student’s cluster is determined by their home address.
 Elementary students may apply to a magnet school or program.

 Students in middle school (grades six–eight) and high school (grades nine–twelve) are assigned to the school that serves their home address.
 An application is not required for a student to attend this school.
 Middle and high school students may choose to apply online to a magnet school or program.